Justice unveils plan for state 'comeback'

 Reopening is not mandatory, Justice said, and more information will be coming if there are concerns about bringing some employees back, like those at high-risk of complications if they contract COVID-19.

-The unveiling of the plan came with the announcement of four new deaths in the state — a 92-year-old woman, an 88-year-old woman and a 76-year-old woman from Jackson County, and a 67-year-old man from Kanawha County.
-It brings the total deaths related to the novel coronavirus to 38.
+The unveiling of the plan came with the announcement of three new deaths in the state — a 92-year-old woman, an 88-year-old woman and a 76-year-old woman, all from Jackson County.
+It brings the total deaths related to the novel coronavirus to 37 in West Virginia.